Temp1231112/BStf/untitled.md

 There must be some huge event here, some very important conference full of very important people, maybe politicians, maybe even the presidents and the most important leaders.
 Who knows if the American President has arrived here?
 At least all the security arrangements seem to be in a category like that.

-And as thinking of that, it all makes the game plan even worse… The port was supposed to be empty, but now it’s complete opposite.
-We were supposed to be able to deploy the plan “in peace”, catch the terrorists, at least some of them alive, and to find out that what has been going on.
+And as thinking of that, it all makes the game plan even worse… The port was supposed to be empty, but now it’s the complete opposite.
+We were supposed to be able to deploy the plan “in peace”, catch the terrorists, at least some of them alive, and to find out what has been going on.

 I hit the brakes on and stop the bike…

-Now looking at the other side, seeing it absolutely full of cars and the people, and already seeing how it looks like everybody starts moving there… Oh, yes, they must suppose that there is some attack here, again, and that I’m the attacker.
+Now looking at the other side, seeing it absolutely full of cars and people, and already seeing how it looks like everybody starts moving there… Oh, yes, they must suppose that there is some attack here, again, and that I’m the attacker.

-Is it any wonder regarding to the terrorist attack which just happened in the Plaza Mayor, and I’m coming straight from there…
+Is it any wonder regarding the terrorist attack which just happened in the Plaza Mayor, and I’m coming straight from there…

-And now, it looks like there is a total chaos exploding there.
+And now, it looks like there is total chaos exploding there.
 So, what now?
 Should I withdraw myself, pull out, and just try to escape from the police, and the terrorists?

 The fact is that the situation has gone from very bad to even worse.
 And it’s getting even worse than that when I see the police cars coming towards me, then braking, stopping, the policemen jumping out from their cars, now pointing their handguns at me…